 Together with Sophie Mallinckrodt and Rob Purves of 3VB, he advised and represented both Regulators in relation to the hugely significant regulatory change to the UK banking industry which is Ring Fencing.
 4 qualifying banks were required by statute to comply with the Ring Fencing regime by 1 January 2019 and did so by means of very substantial Part VII transfers: see In the Matter of Barclays Bank plc and others (No 1) EWHC 1482 (Ch); (No3) EWHC 2894 (Ch) and (No. 5) EWHC 472 (Ch); In the Matter of Lloyds Bank plc and others EWHC 1034 (Ch); In the Matter of HSBC Bank plc EWHC 1339 (Ch) and In the Matter of Santander UK plc EWHC 111 (Ch).

 In 2020, he established an appeals process for customers of Lloyds Banking Group.
 This followed the recommendations of the Cranston Review into the Bank’s own Customer Review, which had been set up to compensate customers for losses arising as a result of the fraud at the HBOS Impaired Assets Office in Reading.
+The appeals process is still running.
 He has determined a very substantial number of these appeals, with the assistance of a team juniors from 3VB, including Sophie Mallinckrodt, Teniola Onabanjo, Kate Holderness, Anne Jeavons, Sarah Tulip and Ivana Daskalova.

 Rory also frequently advises insurers, pension companies, private businesses and others, on (often high value) new and existing business models, and their legal and regulatory compliance and implications.